sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-setup.rst

 #.
 Activate the Application and download the Metadata from application.

-   This metadata will be used while configuring the Fire Insights.
+   This metadata will be used while configuring the Sparkflows.

    .. figure:: ../../../_assets/authentication/pingid/pingid_9.PNG
       :alt: sso
       :width: 50%

-.. note::  Make sure to change the localhost to your domain name or your IP where Fire Insights is running.
+.. note::  Make sure to change the localhost to your domain name or your IP where Sparkflows is running.